-The 41st Toronto International Film Festival is underway, and some of Hollywood’s biggest stars have been spotted throughout the city (Danny Glover was even snapped lounging on a street planter).
-Whether you’re excited by the buzz and the new films on deck, or exhausted by celeb culture in general, there are a number of things that job seekers can learn from actors (and the often grueling audition processes that started their careers).
+The 42nd Toronto International Film Festival is about to get started, and even if you’re exhausted by celeb culture, there are a number of things that job seekers can learn from actors (and the often grueling audition processes that started their careers).

 To find out more, we spoke to Susan J. Burych, Head of Admissions at the Toronto Academy of Acting.
 Here’s what she had to say.